neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 * An HTTP request hitting the API
 * The API inserting a record into the database
 * Any request for monitoring data
-* The entire continuous delivery pipeline integrating version control, continuous integration (CI), containerization, and deployment
+* The entire continuous delivery pipeline integrating version control, CI, containerization, and deployment

 This will require a blend of solutions, and I think it makes sense to leverage proprietary implementations that have mastered these challenges.
-For example, an identity provider Auth0 or Okta could provide multifactor authentication and OpenID Connect, particularly the PKCE flow with [JWT](https://jwt.io/), to authenticate the user to the API.
+For example, an identity provider like Auth0 or Okta could provide multifactor authentication and OpenID Connect, particularly the PKCE flow with [JWT](https://jwt.io/), to authenticate the user to the API.
 For mobile users, we could also look into novel forms of authentication like UnifyID, which replaces passwords with machine learning to analyze unique user behavior like gait and keypress habits to verify identity.